Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the purpose of the Housing Benefit scheme.

 A data processor is a company or organisation that processes personal data on our behalf.
 Our data processors act only upon our instruction.
 They cannot do anything with the personal data unless we instruct them to do so.
 They will not share the personal data with any organisation apart from us or use it for their own purposes.
 They will hold it securely and retain it for the period we instruct.

 The categories of data processors we use for the purpose of administering the HM scheme are;

 - Banking Automated Clearing Service (BACS) – to administer direct debit instructions and payments

 - Printing companies – (currently MPS Ltd) to print, pack and post housing benefit documents.

-- Software providers – (currently Capita Software Services Ltd) to maintain our housing benefit systems and Team Netsol supply a product to assist in demanding eligibility to Discretionary Housing Payments.
+- Software providers – (currently Capita Software Services Ltd) to maintain our housing benefit systems.

 - Data analysis – (currently Datatank Ltd) – for purposes of reviewing entitlement to discounts and reliefs.

 - Where a customer may be experiencing difficulties in paying their rent and apply for a Discretionary Housing Payment, we can share your details with the Council’s Supporting People team who may be able to support you, but only where we have had your consent to do so.